fetorres/autoML-multiData/README.md

 ```
 # Setting up jenkins

 These are the steps I followed to install and initialize jenkins.
-After doing this, I discovered the Jenkins Handbook on https://jenkins.io/user-handbook.pdf which covered some of the same ground.  http://www.tutorialspoint.com/jenkins/ is also nice.
-It also has some big holes where no one has volunteered to write the documentation.
+After doing this, I discovered the Jenkins Handbook on https://jenkins.io/user-handbook.pdf which covered some of the same ground.
+It also has some big holes where no one has volunteered to write the documentation.  http://www.tutorialspoint.com/jenkins/ and http://www.vogella.com/tutorials/Jenkins/article.html are also nice.

 1. Start by reading https://jenkins.io/download/  Click on the link entitled "Installing Jenkins on Ubuntu", which takes you to 'https://wiki.jenkins-ci.org/display/JENKINS/Installing+Jenkins+on+Ubuntu'.